Paradigm4/streaming/README.md

 * ARRAY is a SciDB array expression
 * PROGRAM is a full command line to the child program to stream data through
-* format is either `'format=tsv'` for the TSV interface or `'format=df'` for the R binary data.frame interface (see below); tsv is default
+* format is either `'format=tsv'` for the tab-separated values (TSV) interface, `'format=feather'` for Apache Arrow, Feather format, or `'format=df'` for the R binary data.frame interface (see below);
+  `tsv` is the default
 * types is a comma-separated list of expected returned column SciDB types - used only with `'format=df'`
-* names is an optional set of comma-separated output column names and must be the same length as `types` - used only with `'format=df'`; default column names are a0,a1,...
+* names is an optional set of comma-separated output column names and must be the same length as `types` - used only with `'format=df'`;
+  default column names are a0,a1,...
 * ARRAY2 is an optional second array; if used, data from this array will be streamed to the child first

+## Communication Protocol

+The SciDB `stream` operator communicates with the external child program using the standard output, `stdout` pipe.
+The communication protocol is as follows:

+1. SciDB sends to the child one chunk of data
+1. Child reads the entire data chunk from SciDB
+1. Child sends a chunk of response data to SciDB.
+A `0`-size hunk is expected if the child has no output data
+1. If more data is available on the SciDB side, proceed to step 1
+1. Child sends a final chunk of response data to SciDB.
+A `0`-size chunk is expected if the child has no final data

+## Data Transfer Format

+Three data transfer formats are available, each with their own strengths.

-## TSV Interface for Flexibility
+### Tab Separated Values (TSV) for Flexibility

 For each local chunk, each SciDB instance will convert all the attributes into a block of TSV text, preceded by an integer with the total number of lines.
 For example:

 ```
 3
 1   \N   1.1
 2    B    \N
 3   CD   2.3
 ```

 Only attributes are transferred, so `apply()` the dimensions if you need them.
 The child process is expected to fully consume the entire chunk and then output a response in the same format.
 SciDB then consumes the response and sends the next chunk.
-At the end of the exchange, SciDB sends to the child process a zero-length message like so:
+At the end of the exchange, SciDB sends to the child process a zero-length message like
+so:

 ```
 0
 ```

 Which means "end of interaction".
 After that, the child is required to return another response, and then may legally self-terminate or wait for SciDB to terminate it.
 Note that the child may return an empty `0` message in response to any of the messages from SciDB.
 To recap, `0` from SciDB to child means "no more data" whereas `0` from child to SciDB means "no data right now."

 The child responses are returned in an array of `<response:string> [instance_id, chunk_no]` with the "number of lines" header and the final newline character removed.
 Depending on the contents, one way to parse such an array would be using the deprecated `parse()` operator provided in https://github.com/paradigm4/accelerated_io_tools.
 We might re-consider its deprecated status given this newfound utility.